-Brian received his Master of Music degree in Trumpet Performance from Arizona State University, where he studied with David Hickman.
-He graduated from Calvin College with a double major in Music Performance and Music Theory/Composition.
-As a tour soloist, he performed a band arrangement of the Vivaldi Concerto for 2 Trumpets throughout the Northwest with the Calvin College Band.
-He also performed Handel’s Suite in D Major in a Concerto concert with the Calvin College Orchestra.
+Brian received his Master of Music degree in Trumpet Performance from Arizona State University where he studied with David Hickman.
+He graduated from Calvin College with Bachelor’s degrees in Music Performance and Music Theory/Composition.
+As a soloist, he performed the Vivaldi Concerto for 2 Trumpets throughout the Northwest with the Calvin College Band.
+He also performed Handel’s Suite in D Major with the Calvin College Orchestra.
 He was a semi-finalist in the National Trumpet Competition in both 1996 and 1997.
-He grew up in the Chicago suburb of Wheaton and now makes his home in the Ardmore neighborhood with his wife Michelle, daughter Anya, and dog Brooks.
+Brian grew up in the Chicago suburb of Wheaton and now makes his home in the Ardmore neighborhood of Winston-Salem with his wife Michelle, daughter Anya, and dog Brooks.
 Brian grew up in the Chicago suburb of Wheaton and now makes his home in the Ardmore neighborhood of Winston-Salem with his wife Michelle, daughter Anya, and dog Brooks.

 Born and raised in Cape May, New Jersey, Benjamin Weber is now happy to call North Carolina home.
 Benjamin moved to Winston-Salem to study with David Jolley of the Orpheus Chamber Symphony at UNCSA, where he received both his bachelors and masters degrees in horn performance.
 He performs with ensembles across the state, including the Winston-Salem, Greensboro, Western Piedmont and Raleigh symphonies, and a variety of other ensembles.